Skip to content

 Mental health or wellbeing support could be:

-This page gives some advice on different kinds of wellbeing or mental health support and provides useful links to help find the right support for children and young people.
+This page offers some advice on different kinds of wellbeing and mental health support.
+It also provides useful links to help find the right support for children and young people.

-Please note, we have a separate page for Personal Health and Wellbeing which covers other topics such as physical health and relationships.
+Please note, we have a separate page for Personal Health and Wellbeing.
+It covers other topics such as physical health and relationships.

 Wellbeing Support in Schools

-Every school in East Sussex will have their own approach to supporting students with their wellbeing and social, emotional and mental health (SEMH).
+Every school in East Sussex will have their own approach to supporting students with their wellbeing and SEMH.
 Parents and carers should speak to the SENCo about what support is available in their child's school.

-The majority of schools have a mental health lead and some schools in East Sussex have a mental health lead governor.
+The majority of schools have a mental health lead.
+Some schools in East Sussex have a mental health lead governor.

 Types of support available in school could include: